blacklimits/github-slideshow/_posts/0000-01-02-blacklimits.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our new slide2!"
 ---
-github slide change as #7
-Use the left arrow to g